-Do you have an interest in science and want to improve community wellbeing?
-Then our laboratory technology course is for you.
-This course will help you gain the skills and knowledge to work in scientific laboratories that conduct medical testing, biological, chemical or environmental testing.
+Our laboratory technology course will help you gain the skills and knowledge to work in scientific laboratories conducting medical testing, biological, chemical or environmental testing.

-You will study in a supportive environment with small class sizes.
-You can expect to learn practical scientific knowledge and technical skills that will expand your interest in science.
+You will study in a supportive environment with small class sizes, and you can expect to learn practical scientific knowledge and technical skills that will expand your interest in science.
 The learning areas include:

 You’ll learn how to plan and conduct laboratory work, use app software, analyse data and report your results.